Eun

-Eun, also spelled Un, or En, Ehn, Enn, Unn, is an uncommon Korean surname, a single-syllable Korean given name, and an element in many two-syllable Korean given names.
-As given name meaning differs based on the hanja used to write it.
-There are 30 hanja with the reading "eun" on the South Korean government's official list of hanja which may be registered for use in given names.
-The overwhelmingly popular hanja for given name is "(grace)" and "(silver)".
+Eun, also spelled Un, or En, Ehn, Enn, Unn, is an uncommon Korean surname.

-As a Surname
+Overview

-Eun ()
+Eun (殷)

 The 2000 South Korean Census found 15,657 people with this Korean surname.
 They traced their origins to three different bon-gwan: Yonan County, South Hwanghae and Kangeum, Kumchon County, North Hwanghae in what is today North Korea, and Haengju (행주동), Goyang, Gyeonggi-do in what is today South Korea.

-Eun ()
+Eun (恩)

-It is said that the queen of Baekje's chair king is Eungo in 『Japanese clerk』.
+It is said that the queen of King Uija of Baekje is Eungo in the Nihon Shoki.

 Gobu-eun, who is based in Gobu-gun, Jeolla-do, was born in 1784 by Eun Kwang-hoon, born in 1754 He was paid in time-departed radish.
 Eun Kwang-hoon's residence is Yeongyu, Pyongan-do, Pyeongwon-gun.

 In 1930, a national census showed that one family was living in Ssangyong-myeon, Gangseo-gun, South Pyongan.

 In the 2015 National Statistical Office Census, there were 13 people with this surname.

 People with the surname Eun (殷 or 恩) include: